genesiscommunitysuccess/docs/docs/server-reference/notify/symphony.md

         item(name = "SYMPHONY_BOT_PRIVATE_KEY_NAME", value = "76680.p.symphonybotkey.pem")

-In addition to this, where a Symphony Gateway has been configured for handling incoming messages, where those incoming messages have an attachment, those attachments will be dropped on the server to the following configured directory.
+In addition to this, where a Symphony Gateway has been configured for handling incoming messages, where those incoming messages have an attachment, those attachments will be dropped on the server to the following configured directory parameter `DOCUMENT_STORE_BASEDIR`.
-Also, incoming messages that are configured to publish to a topic will set the DOCUMENT_ID for that attachment eventual file location on the server.

 eg:-

         item(name = "DOCUMENT_STORE_BASEDIR", value = "/home/trading/run/site-specific/incoming-docs")

+Also, incoming messages that are configured to publish to a topic will set the DOCUMENT_ID for that attachment eventual file location on the server.

 #### Database configuration